Allwings1/MLF_Project/README.md

 ## Future outlook

 In this Project, we cleaned and constructed the characteristics of the transaction default data.
-On this basis, we used five kinds of machine learning models for predictive analysis, and obtained a Recall of more than 90%.
+On this basis, we used five kinds of machine learning models for predictive analysis, and **obtained a Recall of more than 90%**.
 We know that this value still needs to be increased, which can be considered from the following aspects:

 1. Mining more and more effective factors and features based on fundamentals or timing perspectives, despite the strong limitations and many missing values of transaction data.